 Institute for the Humanities

 The Institute for the Humanities promotes interdisciplinary research and discussion in the humanities and the arts.
 Graduate student fellows are in residence for 10 months and attend a weekly two-hour Fellows seminar.
 Students must have achieved candidacy.
 They must demonstrate interest in interdisciplinary work in terms of the breadth of their academic experience and the dissertation project.
 The dissertation project must include humanities content.
 Former or current holders of the Rackham Predoctoral Fellowship are not eligible.
-Fellowship includes a stipend of $2,520 per months for 10 months beginning either July or September, tuition for two terms, and GradCare.
+Fellowship includes a stipend for 10 months beginning either July or September, tuition for two terms, and GradCare.

 Deadline: early January

 The Sweetland Writing Center provides a seminar to bring together faculty and experienced GSIs committed to the integration of writing into their courses.

 The purpose of these guidelines is to distribute teaching opportunities fairly while meeting the specific teaching needs of the department.
 If you have further questions or concerns, please direct them to the Director of Undergraduate Studies (who oversees GSI hiring) or the Director of Graduate Studies (who is responsible for graduate student funding).
 Final decisions will be made jointly by the two directors.